 Early School Leaving

-Cefai, C., Downes, P. & Cavioni, V. (2015, in press).
+Cefai, C., Downes, P. & Cavioni, V. (2015).
 Breaking the Cycle: A phenomenological approach to broadening access to post-secondary and tertiary education.
 European Journal of Psychology of Education

 Kazmierczak-Murray, S. & Downes P. (2015).
 Classroom Sound Field Amplification Systems for Language Development During Early School Years In Contexts Of Socio-Economic Exclusion: The Neglected Role Of Classroom Contextual Dimensions International Journal of Early Childhood Special Education, 7, 24-50